MMM-CalendarExt2/MMM-CalendarExt2/README.md

 ## What's different with `MMM-CalendarExt`

-But if you have no dissatisfaction with `MMM-CalendarExt`, leave it.
+If you are satisfied with `MMM-CalendarExt`, you can continue using it.

 - New parser.
 New look.
 - `profile` is deprecated. `scene` is more than that.